-Marley Arechiga is the communications coordinator for Carnegie Math Pathways, providing written and visual communication strategies for the program.
+Marley Arechiga is the Communications Coordinator for Carnegie Math Pathways, providing written and visual communication strategies for the program.
 She is also a co-lead for WestEd's Latino employee resource group, advancing cultural awareness and coordinating professional learning events in support of career advancement.
 Marley has a B.A. in Political Science from the University of Chicago.
 Since 2013, she has worked in the education and nonprofit sectors, as well as in print and radio journalism.
-She is based in Southern California.

 Rachel BeattieDirector of Productive PersistenceCarnegie Math Pathways